Why is understanding growth strategy important?

 What are the costs attached to this phase?

-Do we have the processes in place to deal with the growth?
+Do I have the processes in place to deal with the growth?

-What are the risks involved, could we pre-mortem this?
+What are the risks involved and can we plan for them?

 Support and implementation